gferrsilva/LiBorborema/README.md

 ## Copyright and License

-The source code for this work is licensed based on the BSD 3-Clause License, see [LICENSE](LICENSE).
+The source code for this work is licensed based on the GNU GENERAL PUBLIC LICENSE, see [LICENSE](LICENSE).